McCallum High School: History

-Plans for a new high school campus in North Austin began as early as 1947 and were formalized at the Austin School Board meeting on May 9, 1949.
+Plans for a new high school campus in North Austin began as early as 1947, and were formalized at the Austin School Board meeting on May 9, 1949.
 At that time, the only (white) high school campus in town was Stephen F. Austin High School, which, prior to expansion, was simply known as "Austin High".
 With Austin High's population approaching 3000 students, the board perceived the need to expand in order to support the city's post-war population boom.
 McCallum High School was designed by the architecture firm Page Southerland Page, which was founded by Charles Henry Page, and which also designed several other historic structures in the Austin area.
 Construction began in March 1951 at a total cost of $1.4M, or $11.88 per square foot, and the school's first classes were held on September 8, 1953.
 At its opening, initial enrollment was 1,336 students, of which 683 were in grades 9-12, and there were 62 total teaching, administrative and clerical staff.

 In 1956 the first African-American student began attending McCallum as part of desegregation; a total of 13 black students attended white high schools in AISD at that time.
 In 1994, the Fine Arts Academy enrolled 17 students, and now has over 500 students.
 The Academy gained visibility as its own entity within the high school with a professionally designed logo, creation and maintenance of the Academy website, and increased social media coverage.

-In 2004, McCallum High School band performed at ceremony which Mayor Will Wynn proclaimed Oct.
-25 Mangiasaurus Day.
+In 2004, McCallum High School band performed at a ceremony in which Mayor Will Wynn proclaimed October 25 Mangiasaurus Day.

 In 2009, portions of the film Bandslam featuring Vanessa Hudgens and Lisa Kudrow were filmed on the McCallum campus.

 In 2011, the high school campus welcomed a new building to the campus, the "MAC" or McCallum Arts Center.
 This facility houses three new art classrooms and a 500-seat theatre and technical theater shop space.
 This was the venue used for the 20th anniversary of the Fine Arts Academy in 2014.

-On May 7, 2015, nine-time Grammy award-winner Ray Benson of Asleep At The Wheel, performed at the evening reception for students, families, school administrators, and local press.
+On May 7, 2015, nine-time Grammy award-winner Ray Benson of Asleep at the Wheel performed at the evening reception for students, families, school administrators, and local press.

 In April 2023, local news station KXAN-TV reported on an incident at McCallum in which a raccoon fell from the ceiling into a classroom.
 The story was subsequently picked up and run nationally by the New York Post, Fox News and HuffPost, and the raccoon became a popular meme among students.

 In May 2023, The Hershey Company began airing a television commercial that was filmed on the McCallum campus and that features McCallum students and staff.